 International Nutrition Internships in Peru

-- ROLE: To work alongside local technicians and a nutritionist focusing on the issues of malnutrition and food insecurity in local communities, including early stimulation and care
+- ROLE: To work alongside local nurses focusing on the issues of malnutrition and food insecurity in local communities

 - LENGTH OF PLACEMENT: From 4 weeks

 - START DATES: Flexible

 Many families in the Cusco region have been severely affected by malnutrition and most have nutritional deficiencies that impact their quality of life.
 To help these families, Projects Abroad is working with local authorities and the health administration in Urubamba to improve nutrition and promote healthy living, especially in rural districts like Cotohuincho, San Isidro Chicon, and Palcaraqui.

 Malnutrition rates in Peru are a major concern, with nearly a third of Peruvian children in rural areas currently suffering from chronic malnutrition.
 As an intern, you can make a significant difference in the lives of families and children by participating in activities that aim to alleviate malnutrition and the problems associated with it.

 You must speak advanced Spanish to get involved with this project.
 No other experience is needed, so you can get involved as part of a gap year, career break, or vacation.
 If you speak intermediate Spanish, we recommend joining a Spanish Language Course before starting your internship.